 Wine tasting fees are not included in the bike tour price because 1) Tasting is optional (although our tours are wine-focused and most people who sign up for our tours do so with the intent of participating in the tastings) and 2) Your fees may be waived with minimum purchase (fee waiving policies/practices vary by winery).

 The catered picnic lunch that is served during the Full-Day Sonoma Valley Bike Tour is prepared by our talented friends at the girl & the fig. The mouth-watering spread includes an assortment of artisan sandwiches (selections include house-roasted turkey with cheddar & apricot fig chutney, salami with sliced pears, red onion confit and brie, roasted portabella mushroom with goat cheese and roasted bell peppers, and more…).
 Sandwiches are accompanied by green salad, fresh fruit and assorted nibbles (e.g. olives, chickpeas).
 On days when we have four or fewer guests on tour, we most often will offer a box lunch format where each guest individually orders their own sandwich.

-The typical range is $10-15 per guest for Half-Day Bike Tours (Classic Half-Day and Cycling IN the Vineyards) and $20-30 per guest for the Full-Day Napa Valley Bike Tour.
-Gratuity is split between your Tour Guide and Van Support.
+The typical range is $10-15 per guest for Half-Day Bike Tours (Half-Day Bike Tour) and $20-30 per guest for the Full-Day Bike Tour.
+All gratuities are split between your Tour Guide and Van Support.

 If you have your own bike, we’re happy to act as your “touring center” and provide free maps and advice.
 Sonoma is an awesome place to start your ride!
 We do not offer a discount for guests joining a guided tour and bringing their own bike.